HeiningaVE/HeiningaVE.github.io/CV.md

 The Hannie Schaft award is awarded every two years to students who have written a final paper which speaks of social engagement.

-## Research stays abroad
-- Four week visit to the lab of associate prof. Mezulis at Seattle Pacific University.
-:round_pushpin: **Seattle, United States of America (USA)**

 ## Teaching and supervision
 ### PhD level
-* Guest lectures on Open Science
+* Guest lectures, and workshops on Open Science

 ### Postgraduate level
-* Co-Teacher Statistics 6
+* Teacher on responsible research practices Statistics 6 (Research Master level; co-developed the course)
 * Guest lectures on Open Science
 * 6 Psychology theses